 How Many Dimples are on a Golf Ball?

 The number of dimples on a golf ball has no formal regulation.
-Most golf balls are produced with dimple patterns around 300 to 400 in number.
+Most balls are produced with dimple patterns around 300 to 400 in number.
 Manufacturers use these dimples in different patterns to give a unique performance to each golf ball.

 What Do the Numbers on Golf Balls Mean?

 The numbers and logos on golf balls are used both for advertisement and identification.
 The numbers can be ordered based on player preference or as stock offerings by company marketing teams.
-One, two, and three-digit numbers are used across many different golf ball models.
+One, two, and three-digit numbers are used across many different high visibility golf ball models.
 Players also have the ability to mark and stamp their own designs on a ball using specialize marking tools.

 One-digit golf ball numbers are the most common.
 Usually ranging between 1 and 4 or 5 and 8, these numbers act as identification for the golf balls as they are in play.